 Gallbladder is an important part of the biliary system that aids in digestion, located posterior to the liver.
 The main function is to store and concentrate the bile produced by the liver.
 Bile is a yellowish green fluid that is important in fat or lipid metabolism.
 When gallbladder receives appropriate biochemical signals, it releases bile into the duodenum for digestion.

 Several pathological conditions, from the most common gall-stones to the rare gallbladder cancer can affect this organ.
 Gall stones are solidified deposits of cholesterol, pigments and bilirubin.
 These can vary in size and may flush out by themselves.
 At times, they can cause pain and obstruction, this may further lead to inflammation of gallbladder-Cholecystitis.
 If gall stones get lodged in the bile duct, it can lead to inflammation of the bile duct-cholangitis.
-In addition gallbladder may present with other pathologies such as polyps, abscess and gangrene the most common intervention for treating these conditions is a laparoscopic gallbladder removal surgery.
+In addition, the gallbladder may present with other pathologies such as polyps, abscess and gangrene the most common intervention for gallbladder treatment is a laparoscopic gallbladder removal surgery.

 GBC’s gender preference:

 Epidemiological data suggest that even though gallbladder cancer is a very rare cancer (7 in 100,000 cases) it has a strong preference to female gender.
 Understanding specific physiological mechanisms or triggers that are specific to female gender may help elucidate this relationship better.

 Gallstone disease is known to be an important risk factor for the development of GBC and women are known to develop this twice as likely as men.
 Several factors that are unique to females including female hormones, parity, oral contraceptive or hormonal treatment such as estrogen replacement therapy are an established risk for gallbladder stone formation.
 The female sex hormone is also known to adversely affect bile secretion and gallbladder function.